-Mr. Adkins, an Independent Director of the Company, currently serves as the Chair and William J. Amelio is the CEO.
+Mr. Adkins, an Independent Director of the Company, currently serves as the Chair and Philip R. Gallagher currently serves as the Interim CEO.
 The Board of Directors has concluded that the current leadership structure provides an appropriate framework for the Directors to provide independent, objective and effective oversight of management at this point in time.